Auctionator/Collectionator/README.md

 2. Go to the "Hunting" tab

-3. Click "Enable Cache"

-4. Do a full scan
+3. Do a full scan

-5. Click "Process FS" in the "Hunting" tab and wait for the items to appear
+4. Click "Process FS" in the "Hunting" tab and wait for the items to appear